Rohitjha08/fitbuddy/README.md

 ## Features 🔨
- the features list of fitbuddy will be coming very soon with the best and better features than its  stock bloated boultfit app some of the main features which i thought of this app -the best privacy 🔐
+ the features list of fitbuddy will be coming very soon with the best and better features than its  stock bloated boultfit app some of the main features which i thought of this app
+ - the best privacy 🔐
- -best ux
+ - best ux

 ### Feedback and contact 📞